RafaelyRezende/Born2BeRocky/README.md

 <code>cryptsetup open /dev/sda5 sda5_crypt</code>

 Now, the extended partition can be managed to have any logical groups needed.
-First, create the physical volume in which the logical volumes will reside with the command <code>pvcreate /dev/mapper/sda5_crypt</code>.
+First, create the physical volume in which the logical volumes will reside with the command:

+<code>pvcreate /dev/mapper/sda5_crypt</code>.

 Afterwards, create the volume group which the logical volumes will be a part of on top of the newly created physical volume mapper.
+Use the command:

-Use the command <code>vgcreate LVMGroup /dev/mapper/sda5_crypt</code>.
+<code>vgcreate LVMGroup /dev/mapper/sda5_crypt</code>.

 Finally, create all the necessary logical volumes that belong to the LVMGroup.
 Use the <i>lvcreate</i> command to achieve this goal.
 The size can be set with the '-L' flag, and the name of the logical volume with the '-n' flag.
 For example: